johsteffens/About-Me/README.md

 **Q:** Physics again? <br>
 **A: Did I mention that everything is ...**

 **Q:** ...
 Yes!
-So, your point is that we need be afraid and expect the emergence of a malicious runaway artificial intelligence?<br>
+So, your point is that we need not be fearful and expect the emergence of a malicious runaway artificial intelligence?<br>
 **A: Correct.**

 **Q:** But how about being cautious and possibly applying regulatory efforts on AI?
 Should we rather let up? <br>